Amazingly Simple Load File Imports.

 Load File Mapper at a Glance

-When Production with Load File Import Type is selected, a new step has been added to the guided workflow in which you can review and set your load file mapping specifications.
-The load file mapper, if you will.
+When Production with Load File Import Type is selected, a new step has been added to the guided workflow in which you can review and set your load file mapping specifications, the load file mapper.

 The key objective of the load file mapper is to ensure the fields from your load file are mapping to the appropriate Nextpoint database fields.
 If the mapping is not made, Nextpoint will not know where to send the load file information during processing.